ONTAP Autonomous Ransomware Protection use cases and considerations

 ARP commands you want to protect.
 Each administrator in the MAV group must approve each new rule request and add the MAV rule again within MAV settings.

-Beginning with ONTAP 9.14.1, ARP offers alerts for the creation of an ARP Snapshot and for the observation of a new file extension.
+Beginning with ONTAP 9.14.1, ARP offers alerts for the creation of an ARP snapshot and for the observation of a new file extension.
 Alerts for these events are disabled by default.
 Alerts can be set at the volume or SVM level.
-You can create MAV rules at the SVM level using security anti-ransomware vserver event-log modify
+You can enable the alerts using security anti-ransomware vserver event-log modify

 or at the volume level with security anti-ransomware volume event-log modify